What Is an LLC Resolution? (All You Need to Know)

 Who Has the Authority to Make Resolutions?

-Any LLC member can resolve it, but all LLC members must approve it.
+Any LLC member can propose and pass resolutions, but all LLC members must approve them.

 For this resolution to pass, it must receive a majority vote.